-Tests shall be carried out in the presence of the surveyor to the Register at a stage sufficiently close to the completion of the work with all hatches, doors, windows, etc., installed and all penetrations including pipe connections fitted, and before any ceiling and cement work is applied over the joints.
-Specific test requirements are given in 4.4 and Table 1.
-For the timing of application of coating and the provision of safe access to joints, refer to 4.5, 4.6 and Table 3.
+Tests shall be carried out in the presence of the RS surveyor at a stage sufficiently close to the completion of work with all hatches, doors, windows, etc., installed and all penetrations including pipe connections fitted, and before any ceiling and cement work is applied over the joints.
+Specific test requirements are given in 4.4, Tables 4.1-1 and 4.1-2.
+For the timing of the application of coating and the provision of safe access to joints, refer to 4.5, 4.6 and Table 4.1-3.